-Asana Form Best Practices: How High-Performing Teams Build Better Intake Forms
+Asana Forms Best Practices: How High-Performing Teams Build Better Intake Forms

 Rather than defining next steps, it leaves teams guessing.
 Rather than getting projects in progress, it creates additional follow-up, additional confusion, and additional manual labour.